Simultaneous inference for generalized linear models with unmeasured confounders: Estimation

 \Cref{thm:est-error-proj-bGamma} implies that the image of $\bGamma^*$ can be estimated well by $\hat{\bGamma}$.
 Furthermore, the column-wise error decays at a fast rate.
 The precise error control of each column individually enables us to disentangle the intricate relationships within the confounder-adorned high-dimensional dataset.
 However, these do not directly extend to error control for the latent factors $\bZ^*$ or the latent coefficients $\bGamma^*$ themselves.

-For instance, \citet[Theorem 4]{bing2022inference} shows the concentration of the latent coefficients $\max_{1\leq j\leq p}\|\bgamma_j^*-\hat{\bgamma}_j\|_2$ under Gaussian linear models.
+Under multivariate linear models, \citet[Theorem 4]{bing2022inference} show the concentration of the latent coefficients $\max_{1\leq j\leq p}\|\bgamma_j^*-\hat{\bgamma}_j\|_2$.
 Their results rely on the special structure of the regression problem $\bY_j= \bX(\bb_j^*+\bD^{*\top}\bgamma_j^*)+\bepsilon_j$, where the regression coefficient can be decomposed into a sparse component $\bb_j^*$ and a dense component $\bD^{*\top}\bgamma_j^*$.
 By using the lava estimator \citep{chernozhukov2017lava}, they can derive the estimation error of the residual $\bepsilon_j$, from whose covariance structure, $\|\bgamma_j^*-\hat{\bgamma}_j\|_2$ can be further bounded.
-In the generalized linear model setting, we don't have the flexibility to utilize the additive noises' covariance structure.
-However, as we illustrate in the next section, it is still possible to estimate $\bZ^*\bgamma_j^*$, which suffices for recovering the direct effects $\bB^*$.
+In the generalized linear model setting, we don't have the flexibility to utilize the additive noises' covariance structure to directly estimate $\bgamma_j$ well.
+Instead, we need to rely on joint maximum likelihood estimation to estimate them, as we illustrate below.